Xennis/particulate-matter-sensor-storage/README.md

 The [Google Cloud Function](https://cloud.google.com/functions/) stores the sensor data together with a timestamp in [BigQuery](https://cloud.google.com/bigquery/).
 The sensor data in BigQuery can be easily analyzed.
-As an example a reported created with Data Studio that access the BigQuery table:
+As an example a reported created with Data Studio accessing that data:

 ![Data Studio report demo](./assets/data-studio-demo.svg)